MaREI-EPMG/TIM-Carbon-Budget-August_2024/pages/about.md

 * **HighSolarPV**: This scenario significantly increases solar PV adoption, with the maximum allowable capacity rising from 10GW in the core scenarios to 18GW.

+* **Weighted average scenario**: This scenario represents an energy sector pathway consistent with carbon budgets (approved and legally adopted to 2030 and proposed to 2040).
+It is a composite scenario constructed by averaging energy sector trajectories across the fifteen shortlisted scenarios in the CCAC's Carbon Budget Proposal Report, which informed the proposed third and fourth carbon budgets.
+It reflects a weighted average of the 300Mt, 300Mt-LED, 300Mt-LowBio, 350Mt, 350Mt-LED, 350Mt-LowBio scenarios, weighted according to their frequency in the shortlist.

 ### References
 ##### TIM Documentation Paper
 * O. Balyk et al., “TIM: Modelling pathways to meet Ireland’s long-term energy system challenges with the TIMES-Ireland Model (v1.0)” Geoscientific Model Development, vol. 15, 2022 [Link](https://gmd.copernicus.org/articles/15/4991/2022/)